 After the addition was completed the group applied to have it converted to an accessory dwelling unit.
 The permit for the house addition was approximately $1200 and the accessory dwelling unit permit was another $5500.

-This 500 square foot two-story accessory dwelling unit was used as Constructive Form’s headquarters for several years before they sold the property.
+Constructive Form then decided to sell the property.
 After the house was sold the new owners used the ADU as a pied-à-terre while they traveled and renovated the main home.
 For those of you not familiar with that term, here’s Wikipedia to the rescue:

 granny flats and accessory dwelling units